tra12/cloud-native-practical/lab-07-openshift/README.md

 In the same yml, provide an appropriate Route definition that will route to the Service above and enables tls passthrough termination.

-# Upload a Docker image to the OpenShift registry
+# Upload a container image to the OpenShift registry

-Do a Docker build of your application and upload this image to the OpenShift docker registry
+Do a Podman build of your application and upload this image to the OpenShift container registry

 # OpenShift apply